 Compensation for Faeces Contamination in Grain

-Important: You must contact your local MASC Insurance office within 72 hours of discovering the contamination - before any action is taken.
+Important: You must contact an ARD and MASC Service Centre within 72 hours of discovering the contamination - before any action is taken.

 Grain Contaminated with Faeces Factsheet